Indian Institute of Management Kozhikode: Master of Business Administration - Kochi Campus

 The Executive Post Graduate Programme (EPGP) is a two-year, face-to-face Master of Business Administration (MBA) program offered by the Indian Institute of Management Kozhikode (IIMK) at its Kochi Campus since 2013.

 The EPGP curriculum is focused on general management and consists of four quarters of instruction in each year, totaling approximately 380 hours in the first year and 360 hours in the second year.
 The first year includes compulsory foundational courses, while the second year comprises elective courses, a Business Plan Proposal Project, and a Capstone Simulation.
 Participants also attend immersion modules at the main IIMK campus, typically lasting one week each year.

 Upon successful completion of the program, participants are awarded the Post-Graduate Degree of 'Master of Business Administration' (MBA), which is globally recognized by the Association of MBAs (AMBA), UK, as equivalent to an Executive MBA.

+The Indian Institute of Management Kozhikode (IIMK) at its Campus since 2018 offers 1-yr blended Senior Management Program and 1-year blended EPBM, designed for working professionals.
+Delivered via Interactive Learning (IL), including in-person campus immersions, focusing on strategy, management, and leadership.

 Faculty

 The institute employs 93 full-time faculty members in economics, finance and accounting, managerial communication, general management, organizational behaviour and human resources, quantitative methods and operations management, information technology and systems and strategic management departments.
 Professor Debashis Chatterjee is the current director of IIM Kozhikode.